-1. Do one of the following:
+- 1. Do one of the following: - Select Clusters > Cloudera Management Service.

-- Select Clusters > Cloudera Management Service. - On the Home > Status tab, in Cloudera Management Service table, click the Cloudera Management Service link. - 2.
+- On the Home > Status tab, in Cloudera Management Service table, click the Cloudera Management Service - 2.
 Click the Configuration tab. - 3.
 Select Scope > Service Monitor. - 4.
 Click the Main category. - 5.
-In the Impala Storage section, set the firehose_impala_storage_bytes property.
+In the Impala Storage section, set the firehose impala storage bytes property.
 The default is 1 GiB. - 6.
 Click Save Changes to commit the changes. - 7.
 Return to the Home page by clicking the Cloudera Manager logo. - 8.
-Click the icon next to any stale services to invoke the cluster restart wizard.
+Click ψ to invoke the cluster restart wizard.